paymentspring/paymentspring-php/README.md

 ```
 ****
 ### Custom requests
-For anything that's not covered in this, you can make custom requests.
+For any requests that are not yet included in this library, you can make custom requests.
+To see all of the available endpoints and parameters, [check out the API docs](https://paymentspring.com/developers).

 This takes 2-3 arguments.